jackonedev/LVLM_Agent_DL/README.md

 ### Part 3: Video Transcription Model

-Case 1: The video comes with a transcription file
+Case 1: The video comes with a transcription file <br />
-Case 2: We use the Whisper model for video transcription Case 3: Video without language solved by caption generation using LlaVA LVLM  (Large Vision Language Model)
+Case 2: We use the Whisper model for video transcription<br />
+Case 3: Video without language solved by caption generation using LlaVA LVLM  (Large Vision Language Model)<br />

 The whisper model requires the command-line tool ffmpeg to be installed on your system.